DusanKasan/cesium/README.md

 - How to split up tests for normal and scalar flux/mono?
 - Fix locking for flatMaps
 - Move most docs to godoc, except some examples and "how to choose an operator"
-- transform switch on signal type to accept(sub)
-- NoneSignal()
+- NoneSignal() ?
-- remove p.OnSubscribe(subscription2) from everywhere to avoid double subscribtion
-- at least 1 godoc example per factory function
+- Performance benchmarks